 CWU knows that students have families, jobs, and commitments that don't always allow them to attend a traditional campus.
 CWU University Centers are co-located on community college campuses around the state to provide greater access to higher education.
 CWU-Grays Harbor is located at Grays Harbor College in Aberdeen, Washington.
 This partnership provides the opportunity for students to earn their first two years of a bachelor's degree at GHC and stay on campus to complete their bachelor's degree at CWU-Aberdeen.

-Initially, CWU-Aberdeen will offer a Bachelor of Arts Degree in Law and Justice, but more degree programs and certifications that meet individual and community needs may be added later.
+Initially, CWU-Grays Harbor will offer a Bachelor of Arts Degree in Law and Justice, but more degree programs and certifications that meet individual and community needs may be added later.

 The Bachelor of Arts major in Law and Justice (LAJ) is designed to prepare students for professional employment in the criminal justice system and/or entry into graduate or law school.
 It retains the humanistic emphasis of the liberal arts while assisting students to prepare for graduate school, careers in law enforcement, corrections, paralegal professions and the practice of law following law school.
 Classes will be available through face-to-face, interactive television, and online.